manticoresoftware/manticoresearch/manual/Securing_and_compacting_an_index/Flushing_attributes.md

 FLUSH ATTRIBUTES
 ```

-Flushes all in-memory attribute updates in all the active disk indexes to disk.
+Flushes all in-memory attribute updates in all the active disk tables to disk.
 Returns a tag that identifies the result on-disk state (basically, a number of actual disk attribute saves performed since the server startup).

 ```sql
 mysql> UPDATE testindex SET channel_id=1107025 WHERE id=1;